Floyd Rose FRT-4

 Above is an up-close shot of K.K.
 Downing’s FRT-4 prototype in chrome.

 Above is Floyd Rose at the Fernandes Booth during the 1982 NAMM show.
 It looks like he has some type of FRT-4 vertical fine tuner.
+Thanks to J.L. for photos.

-Analyzing the Prototype FRT-4
+Analyzing Prototype #1

 Here is a side view of the prototype FRT-4.
 Note the vertical tuners being one-piece connected to the base plate.
 You can also see the bottom opening on the saddle for the T-block inserts to hold.
 Modern FRT-5 designs don’t have this, but some later Fernandes tremolos units, such as the FRT-7, still had these openings even though they used the modern “square” insert blocks.